 This paint is perfect for those who want light and bright.
 "My new go-to is Pure White by PPG," confesses interior designer Leanne Ford.
 "It's perfect!
 Crisp, modern, bright, and has no tint to it whatsoever.
 I just did my entire house in it, walls, ceilings, wood floors!
 Inside and out!
 It's like walking into heaven."

 "I love a good warm white paint color.
-I love whites that have depth and dimension and don't feel too sterile," says interior designer and founder of the direct-to-consumer paint brand Clare Nicole Gibbons.
-"Whipped from Clare is the perfect warm white that's soft, delicate and versatile enough to work in any space."
-Plus Clare delivers everything you need to paint a home (including brushes, rollers, trays and drop clothes) directly to you.
+I love whites that have depth and dimension and don't feel too sterile," says Nicole Gibbons, interior designer and founder of the direct-to-consumer paint brand Clare.
+"Whipped from Clare is the perfect warm white that's soft, delicate, and versatile enough to work in any space."
+Plus, Clare delivers everything you need to paint a home (including brushes, rollers, trays, and drop cloths) directly to you.

 Farrow & Ball Strong White